markusmoenig/CHIPcade/ChipReference.md

 - **SPRANM Sd From To**.
 Set the animation range for the sprite and start animation.
 If the current image index is not inside the range set it to the animation start frame.
 - **SPRFPS Sd (Value|Rs)**.
 Set the fps for the sprite's animation.
 Default is 10.

-- **SPRVIS Sd (Value|Rs)**.
-Set sprite visibility to the given value.
-A value of 0 means invisible, visible otherwise.
-Default is invisible.
+- **SPRACT Sd (Value|Rs)**.
+Activate / deactivate the sprite.
+A value of 0 deactivates the sprite, any other value will activate it.
+Every sprite is deactivated by default.
 - **SPRWRP Sd (Value|Rs)**.
 Set the wrapping mode for the sprite (0 for off, on otherwise).
 Wrapped sprites wrap around the layer or screen (i.e. when they go offscreen re-appear on the other side).

 - **SPRX Sd (Value|Rs)**.
 Set the x position of the sprite.